hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/product.rst

 -   **`header`:**  You need to ensure that `header` is imported correctly or mock it out if it's not used.

-This improved solution is much more robust and comprehensive than the previous example and illustrates best practices for writing robust `pytest` tests.
+This improved solution is much more robust and comprehensive than the previous example and illuStartes best practices for writing robust `pytest` tests.
 Remember to adapt the data and mocks to match the specific behavior and expected return values of your `PrestaShop` class methods.
 Remember to install pytest if you don't have it: `pip install pytest`